Growth of regular partitions 2: Weak regularity: Introduction

-Theorem \ref{thm:chung} implies that for any hereditary property $\calH$ of $3$-uniform hypergraphs, $M_{\calH}(\e)$ is bounded above by a tower of height polynomial in $\e^{-1}$.
-The only other known result about this function is due to Fox, Pach, and Suk, who showed that when the property $\calH$ has finite VC-dimension, then $M_{\calH}(\e)$ is bounded above by a polynomial in $\e^{-1}$ \cite{Fox.2014}.
-The same paper \cite{Fox.2014} includes an example showing there is a property $\calH$ with finite VC-dimension for which $M_{\calH}(\e)$ is bounded below by a polynomial.
+Theorem \ref{thm:chungintro} implies that for any hereditary property of $3$-uniform hypergraphs, $\calH$, the integer $M_{\calH}(\e)$ is bounded above by a tower of height polynomial in $\e^{-1}$.
+The only other previous results about this function are due to Chernikov and Starchenko, and independently, Fox, Pach, and Suk, who showed that when the property $\calH$ has finite VC-dimension (see Section \ref{sec:weakreg}), then $M_{\calH}(\e)$ is bounded above by a polynomial in $\e^{-1}$ \cite{Fox.2017bfo,Chernikov.2016zb}.

-The main result of this paper is the following theorem, which shows that any function of the form $M_{\calH}$ must fall into four distinct growth classes: constant, polynomial, between one or two exponentials (which we will call ``almost exponential"), or tower.
+The main result of this paper is that any function of the form $M_{\calH}$ must fall into four distinct growth classes: constant, polynomial, between single and double exponential, or tower.